Wayne Fontes: Head coach

-After 13 seasons as an assistant in the NFL, Fontes took over the Lions as interim head coach in mid-season of 1988 after head coach Darryl Rogers was fired.
+After 13 seasons as an assistant in the NFL, Fontes took over the Lions as interim head coach mid-season in 1988 after head coach Darryl Rogers was fired.
 Fontes was regarded as somewhat of an up-and-comer in NFL coaching circles during his time in Tampa Bay as defensive backs coach under John McKay, and became a highly regarded ball skill and positioning educator for defensive backs in the "3–4" defense.

 A personable "player's coach" and excellent motivator, Fontes was a key hire by Darryl Rogers, and would ultimately go on to coach Detroit for another seven seasons.
-The Lions were primed for success after William Clay Ford handed the job to Fontes in 1988, and the ownership pulled out all the stops – drafting Pro Bowl-caliber players such as Barry Sanders, Chris Spielman, Robert Porcher, Luther Ellis, Lomas Brown, Bennie Blades, Jason Hanson, Jerry Ball, Herman Moore, Kevin Glover, and Rodney Peete.
+The Lions were primed for success after William Clay Ford handed the job to Fontes in 1988, and the ownership pulled out all the stops – drafting Pro Bowl-caliber players such as Barry Sanders, Chris Spielman, Robert Porcher, Luther Elliss, Lomas Brown, Bennie Blades, Jason Hanson, Jerry Ball, Herman Moore, Kevin Glover, and Rodney Peete.

 Detroit also made aggressive moves in free agency during this time, signing quarterback Scott Mitchell, who had previously been Dan Marino's backup in Miami, and Pat Swilling, who was acquired from the Saints for a first-round draft pick.

 During Fontes' tenure, The Lions would have their most successful stretch since the AFL-NFL Merger, making the playoffs in 1991, 1993, 1994, and 1995 under his leadership.

-Fontes coached the 1991 and 1993 teams to the NFC Central Division title, with the latter being the franchise's last division championship as of 2023.
-The stretch from 1993-95 was the first time the franchise had three straight winning seasons since the team posted four consecutive winning seasons from 1969 to 1972.
+Fontes coached the 1991 and 1993 teams to the NFC Central Division title, with the latter being the franchise's last division championship until they won the NFC North in 2023.

+The stretch from 1993 to 1995 was the first time the franchise had three straight winning seasons since the team posted four consecutive winning seasons from 1969 to 1972.
+A mark that would not be matched until 2024.

-The three straight postseason appearances -- and four in five seasons – was the franchise’s best run since the 1950s.
+The three straight postseason appearances – and four in five seasons – was the franchise's best run since the 1950s.

-The 1991 Lions won 12 regular season games, which remains a franchise record.
-They defeated the Dallas Cowboys 38-6 in the Divisional Playoffs for the franchise's first -- and as of 2023, only -- postseason victory since 1957.
+The 1991 Lions won 12 regular season games, which was a franchise record that would not be matched until 2023 and would be surpassed the following year.

+They defeated the Dallas Cowboys 38–6 in the Divisional Playoffs for the franchise's first postseason victory since 1957 and only one until 2023.
 The Lions lost in the NFC Championship game to eventual Super Bowl Champion Washington.

 Fontes earned NFL Coach of the Year honors through the Associated Press and United Press International.
-Fontes' teams were known for their resilience in the regular season, finishing the 1991 season with six consecutive wins and the 1995 season with a franchise-record seven straight wins after starting the season 3-6.
+Fontes' teams were known for their resilience in the regular season, finishing the 1991 season with six consecutive wins and the 1995 season with a franchise-record seven straight wins after starting the season 3–6.

-Unfortunately for Fontes, the Lions were unable to find consistent success in the postseason after 1991, losing in the Wildcard rounds in 1993, 1994, and 1995 -- and missing the postseason in 1992 and 1996.
+Unfortunately for Fontes, the Lions were unable to find consistent success in the postseason after 1991, losing in the Wildcard rounds in 1993, 1994, and 1995 – and missing the postseason in 1992 and 1996.

-Fontes was fired after going 5-11 in 1996.
-Fontes' 66 regular season wins -- and 67 losses -- and are the most in franchise's history.
+Fontes was fired after going 5–11 in 1996.
+Fontes' 66 regular season wins – and 67 losses – and are the most in franchise's history.